Updated: Jan 15, 2022

 It’s been a busy month.
 Easter, birthdays, preparing for a family wedding that was postponed and rescheduled.
 Book stuff.
 Life stuff.
 And “events” like National Poetry Month and National Autism Awareness/Acceptance Month, which typically make me feel guilty for not being a better writer or better advocate or better whatever it is the world is calling on me to be.
 But, today, since there’s so little of the month left (Thirty days hath September, April, June, and . . . ugh), I’m celebrating both at once.

-There was a time in my life when each thing—autism or poetry—consumed me.
+There was a time in my life when each of these things—autism or poetry—consumed me.
 In grad school, I read and wrote (or rewrote) poems every day.
 I listened to them on a little green iPod.
-And, then, after my son was born, I lived and breathed each new diagnosis.
+And, then, after my son Charlie was born, I lived and breathed each new diagnosis.
 Autism arrived in 2012.

 It was almost as if I couldn’t give one thing the attention it deserved without putting another thing aside.
 Poetry and autism didn’t overlap.
-But April is proof—and Charlie is proof—that they do.
+But April is proof—and my son is proof—that they do.